Migraines can be Trauma-Induced

 - Intense psychological distress due to exposure to a trigger.
-This can cause a person to react in strange ways, experience stress, and in some cases may cause intense physical pain.
+This can cause a person to react in strange ways and experience stress.
+In some cases it may cause intense physical pain.
 Any of these can also cause a migraine.

 - Irritability or outbursts of anger.
-These can go hand in hand with migraines, as often those who are feeling a dull pounding in their head from a migraine are upset, as are those experiencing anxiety from PTSD.
+These can go hand in hand with migraines.
+Irritability and anger can be just as common as the dull pounding in your head or the anxiety from PTSD.

 - Efforts to avoid people, avoid PTSD triggers and avoid attachments.
-People who isolate for too long can also experience migraines and mood swings as a symptom of limited exposure to others, and limited exposure to healthy attachments.
+People who isolate for too long can also experience migraines and mood swings.
+This is a symptom of limited exposure to others, and limited exposure to healthy attachments.

 Researchers believe that changes in the brain from PTSD along with many of the above symptoms are what cause PTSD-induced migraines.
 Mainly, dysfunction of the autonomic system and the hypothalamic-pituitary-adrenal axis are at fault.
 Also, the chemicals that cause happiness in the brain—serotonin and norepinephrine—have notably lower levels in those who suffer from PTSD and migraines, further linking the two.

 Treatment For Migraines and Trauma

 There is no clear-cut treatment for migraines.
 Though, doctors can recommend certain medications, methods of slowing or reducing the symptoms of migraines, or even keep a list of triggers for migraines and avoid them.
 Part of easing migraine pain might look like attending therapy regularly and being tested and treated for PTSD.